araag2/Roman-Calendar_dates/index.md

 - **days until next important date:** Represents the days in Roman Numerals before the next important date.
 Romans counted **inclusively**, which means that if today was the `11th of January`, and the next important date would be the `13th of January(Idus)`, we would write `ante diem III Idus Ianuarias`;

 - **important date with month:** This is the somewhat tricky part.
 We need to locate the next important date in the Calendar, even if it only occurs in the following month.
-So, for example, in the `23rd of January`, the next important date will be the `1st of December` (Kalendas), and so we would write `a.d.
-X Kalendas DECEMBRES`.
+So, for example, in the `23rd of January`, the next important date will be the `1st of February` (Kalendas), and so we would write `a.d.
+X Kalendas FEBRUARIAS`.
 The point is not to write the current month, but the next important date `(Kalendas/Nonas/Idus)` and the Month it will occur in;

-- **year:** The year in Roman Numerals.
+- **year:** The **current** year in Roman Numerals.
 2023 would be writen as `MMXXIII`.

 ## Examples